Incomplete Gamma Kernels: Generalizing Locally Optimal Projection Operators: Applications

 \subsection{Robust Loss Functions}

-In the context of point cloud reconstruction, LOP formulates the projection onto the underlying surface via the localized $ L_1 $ median in a robust way.
-Similarly, mesh denoising applications aim to improve the quality of meshes in a two-stage approach where the face normals are initially filtered and subsequently used in the second stage to estimate the original vertex positions.
-Obtaining a reliable estimate of a surface normal $ \vec{n} $ can be performed by M\mbox{-}estimators in the field of robust statistics which is also related to the concept of anisotropic diffusion~\cite{black1998robust}.
+A closely related, yet slightly different task is mesh denoising where the quality of the noisy vertex set (similar to point sets in point cloud denoising) should be improved while preserving the mesh connectivity and avoiding self-intersections of the faces.
+Respective approaches tackle this problem in a two-stage approach where the face normals are initially denoised and subsequently used as a guidance in the second stage to consistently adjust the vertex positions.
+Obtaining a reliable estimate of a denoised normal $ { \vec{n} \in \mathbb{R}^3 } $ can be performed by leveraging gradient descent or M\mbox{-}estimation from the broad field of robust statistics~\cite{hampel1986robust} which is also related to the concept of anisotropic diffusion~\cite{black1998robust}.
 Here, the objective function

 defined with a robust loss function $ \rho $ is considered and a solution can be found based on the corresponding influence function $ { \Psi(x) = \frac{\mathrm{d}}{\mathrm{d} x} \rho(x) } $ and anisotropic weight function $ { \tilde{g}(x) = \Psi(x) / x } $~\cite{yadav2021surface}: